Looking at raising the federal minimum wage to $15 an hour

 “The assumption everyone makes is that the minimum wage is increased and suddenly everyone has more income and they get to spend more income,” says Dr. David McCloud, Associate Professor of Economics.
 “There is an adjustment period that will necessarily take place.
 During that adjustment period firms will determine, how many employees and how many workers they can retain given that higher wage.”

-McClough says that some business may have to pass those increased payroll cost on their customers.
+McClough says that some businesses may have to pass those increased payroll costs on their customers.
 The last time the federal minimum wage was increased was in 2009.